 Drukgyel Dzong

-Ta Dzong
+Ta Dzong is situated

 Kyichu Lhakhang